In 2019, the Welsh Government declared a climate emergency, signalling that Wales was committed to tackling the challenge of climate change.

 NHS Wales is the largest public sector emitter of C02, with a carbon footprint of around 1.00MtC02e.
 This is the equivalent to almost 126,000 home’s energy use for a whole year!

-HEIW is committed to making and maintaining sustainable change throughout NHS Wales.
-One way in which we are working to achieve this is by recruiting Climate Smart Champions from the NHS workforce.
+HEIW is committed to creating and driving sustainable change throughout NHS Wales.
+To do this, we are recruiting Climate Smart Champions from the NHS workforce.

 What is a Climate Smart Champion?